 The Bank applies Proper Conduct of Banking Business Directive 355 concerning "Management of business continuity".
-In the third quarter of 2019, the Bank continued to operate in conformity with the work plan.
-Multiple drills took place, including a technology drill at the DRP IT site, and a major annual drill which included multiple components, including: Exercise of emergency financial forum, exercise of situation room under various scenarios, exercise of crisis management forum and employee relocation to the Bank's backup site in Lod.
+In the second quarter of 2019, the Bank continued to operate in conformity with the work plan.
+Several drills of the backup site took place, including: Drill for Financial Division employees relocating to a secondary site, including operating the trading room, drill for relocation of employees and operating the production floor of the Technology Division in Lod.
+Furthermore, as part of Bank policy to bolster business continuity of its overseas affiliates, the Bank prepared mapping and overview of such preparations by these affiliates.